 The Box House Hotel

 You can’t miss The Box House Hotel, with its white and yellow 60’s Checkered Cabs at curbside.
-These vehicles await wedding parties and other guests who need a (complimentary) ride to subway stops or restaurants within a mile radius – just one guest perk among many.
+These vehicles await wedding parties and other guests who need a (complimentary) ride to subway stops or restaurants within a mile radius.
+It’s just one guest perk among many.

-Greenpoint’s first boutique hotel, the Box House was in its former life a door and window factory, gutted, renovated and opened as a 56-suite hotel in 2010.
+Greenpoint’s first boutique hotel, the Box House was in its former life a door and window factory.
+It was gutted, renovated and opened as a 56-suite hotel in 2010.

-One of the top places to stay in all of Brooklyn (according to several review sites and happy visitors), all apartment sized chambers are outfitted with fully-stocked kitchens, sitting rooms and ample closets.
+The Box House is now one of the top places to stay in all of Brooklyn, according to several review sites and happy visitors.
+All apartment sized chambers are outfitted with fully-stocked kitchens, sitting rooms and ample closets.